Skip to content

 History Behind Corgi AA35908A: The MH-60L ‘Super Six One’ Black Hawk

-Discover the story of Corgi AA35908A, the MH-60L Black Hawk ‘Super Six One’ from Operation Gothic Serpent and the Battle of Mogadishu.
+Discover the story of Corgi AA35908A, the MH-60L Black Hawk ‘Super Six One’ from Operation Gothic Serpent and the Battle of Mogadishu in Somalia, 1993.

-Discover the story of Operation Chastise, the 1943 Dambusters raid with modified Avro Lancaster bombers, breaching the Möhne and Eder Dams in WWII.
+Discover the story of Operation Chastise, the 1943 Dambusters raid using modified Avro Lancaster bombers to breach Germany’s Möhne and Eder dams in WWII.